kobsio/kobs/docs/plugins/klogs.md

 | breakDownByFields | []string | A list of field names, which should be used to break down the data. | No |
 | breakDownByFilters | []string | A list of filters, which should be used to break down the data. | No |

+## Notification Options

+!!! note
+    The klogs plugin can not be used to get a list of notifications.

 ## Usage

 ### Query Syntax